STEP-tw/head-mustakip/code_review.md

        description: 'headList' is not clear.
 Names like 'filteredContents' are better.

        lineNum: 40
        description: 'isValid' could be named better.
+DONE

        lineNum: 78
        desciption: the 'getHead' function does the work of tail also.
+DONE

    type: duplication
        lineNum: -
        description: getLines and getChars are same except delimiter.

    type: logicError
        lineNum: 91